tony-ou/web_QoE_user_study/README.md

    ```shell
    ./scripts/move_results_in.sh
    ```
    - Filtering: check filter_results.py for implementation.
-If you want to modify logic, edit the `filter_singl_video` function.
+If you want to modify logic, edit the `filter_single_video` function.
    ```shell
    #Filtering logic.
 This is for a sample filtering for separate_poke2.
    def filter_single_video(video_times, rating_times, video_order, scores,attentions):